Crazygrandma/RLAnimator/README.md

 # RLAnimator

-A bakkesmod plugin for Rocket League that lets you record and export ingame animation
+A bakkesmod plugin for Rocket League that lets you record the car and ball animation in realtime and use it in Blender for editing purposes.

-## Planned features
+## TODO

-### Freeplay Mode
+- Establish socket connection to Blender Plugin
+- Set init params like body type and map
+- Record/Pause/Save Button
+- Record on Car Movement
-- Record game state animation
+- Keybinds for Record and Save
+- Custom Keybinds

+Blender Plugin

+- Import car types
+- Start websocket server
-- Export animation
+- Establish connection
+- Animate car location
+- Animate car rotation
+- Animate ball location
+- Animate ball rotation
-- Apply car input to perform different moves
+- Animate car wheels

-### Spectator Mode
-Get stats for every player in the match (car body, points, decal)